1. How to invest in tax-saving mutual fund

 a.
 No need to time and constantly watch the market

 Investors, especially inexperienced ones, are often not sure as to when to enter the market.
-If you invest a significant amount, then there is always a risk of losing out a substantial portion of your investment in a market crash.
+If you invest a significant amount in a lump sum, then there is always a risk of losing a substantial portion when the market crashes.
 You also stand to benefit significantly during a market high.

 With a SIP, your money is spread over time, and only some part of your entire investment will face the market volatility.

 b.
 Rupee cost averaging

-A SIP allows you to invest at different levels of the market cycle.
+A SIP allows you to invest in different market cycles.
 When the market has fallen, you will buy more units, and you get the benefit when the market starts picking up.
 Likewise, you will buy fewer units when the markets are high.
-It will help to reduce the per-unit cost of purchasing the units.
+It will help in reducing the per-unit cost of purchasing the units.
 This phenomenon is known as rupee cost averaging.

 c.
 Build the habit of investing

 d.
 Ideal for budding investors

-If you are someone who has just started a career, then starting a SIP is one way to enter the world of investing.
+If you have just started your professional career, then starting a SIP is the stepping stone to enter the world of investing.
 This way, you gain exposure to equities with a nominal amount.
-Later, you can venture to riskier but potent equity schemes if it suits your investment needs.
+Later, you can venture into riskier but potent equity schemes that are in line with your investment needs.

 e.
 Better past performance

 SIP investments have consistently earned higher long-term (5+ years) returns than lump-sum investments.

 3. SIP and lumpsum explained with an example

-Suppose you have Rs.
-10 lakh in your bank account that you wish to invest in ELSS.
-Unless you are market whiz who knows which scheme to select, we wouldn’t recommend a lumpsum investment.
+Suppose you have Rs 10 lakh in your bank account that you wish to invest in ELSS.
+Unless you are a market whiz who knows which scheme to select, it’s not advisable to make a lump-sum investment.